holunda-io/bpm-ai-connectors-camunda-8/docs/agentic-connectors.md

 Example scenarios are:
 - rapid process prototyping (implement a traditional worker later)
 - adding background information to user tasks

+NOTE: You should use a read-only database user.

 ### Configuration